Terry Pettit: Legacy

 Pettit built one of the most tradition-rich and powerful volleyball programs in NCAA history.
-To this day, Nebraska has sold out over 300 consecutive games between the Nebraska Coliseum and Bob Devaney Sports Center, and participated in the six highest-attended volleyball games in NCAA history.
-At the top of this list is Nebraska's victory over Florida on December 16, 2017, when 18,516 fans, nearly all of which wore red, watched the Cornhuskers defeat the Gators 3–1 for the national title at the Sprint Center in Kansas City, Missouri.
+To this day, Nebraska has sold out over 300 consecutive games between the Nebraska Coliseum and Bob Devaney Sports Center, and participated in the nine highest-attended volleyball games in NCAA history.
+At the top of this list is Nebraska's victory over the University of Nebraska at Omaha on August 30, 2023 when 92,003 fans watched the Cornhuskers defeat the Omaha Mavericks 3–0 for the World Record for a women’s sporting event at Memorial Stadium in Lincoln, Nebraska.

 In December 2008 Pettit authored "Talent and the Secret Life of Teams," a collection of essays, columns, and creative writing on leadership and team-building based on his career as a coach and director of leadership academies at Creighton University, the University of Denver, and Colorado State University.
 In December 2013 Pettit authored a second book, "A Fresh Season – Insights Into Coaching, Leadership and Volleyball."

 On September 6, 2013, Nebraska played their inaugural match in the newly renovated Bob Devaney Sports Center which became their new home after playing its first 37 seasons in the historic Nebraska Coliseum from 1975 to 2012.
 To mark the occasion of the team's move to the newly renovated facility, Terry Pettit was honored with a court-naming ceremony during the match against Villanova University.
 Terry Pettit Court is etched along the sideline on the southwest side of the court.

 In 2020, Pettit was inducted into Nebraska's athletic hall of fame.